 During the summer we send children and youth to camp.
 To help defray the costs we have fundraisers and budget scholarship funds.
-This year we were able to send 14 children and youth to camp, next year we hope to send even more.
+In 2018 we were able to send 14 children and youth to camp, next year we hope to send even more.

 Once a month our young families gather for a Family Fun Night or an outing together.
 More information will be coming soon.